temporalio/documentation/docs/reference/tctl/workflow/start.md

 tctl workflow start --memo_key <key>
 ```

-### `memo`
+### `--memo`

 How to pass a memo.
 A memo is information in JSON format that can be shown when the Workflow is listed.
 For multiple memos, concatenate them and use spaces as separators.
-The order must match the order of keys in `memo_key`.
+The order must match the order of keys in `--memo_key`.

 **Example**